paulkernfeld/rustdoc-katex-demo/README.md

 ### Rendering Locally

-This project can be rendered locally with the following commands.
+This project can be documented locally with the following commands.
 Dependencies are documented separately because you probably don't want your dependencies' docs to use KaTeX, plus it won't build correctly.